ChopChopp/obsidian/Umut's brain/Language/English.md

 > Starr

 # Hitherto
-adverb until now or until the point in time under discussion: hitherto part of French West Africa, Benin achieved independence in 1960.
+Adverb: until now or until the point in time under discussion: hitherto part of French West Africa, Benin achieved independence in 1960.